codepath/android_guides/Android-Design-Guidelines.md

 #### Iconography

 An icon is any graphic that takes up a small portion of screen real estate and provides a quick, intuitive representation of an action, a status, or an app.
 Icons must be created to work across a wide array of devices.
 There are also many different types of icons such as the "Launcher" icon on the home screen, ActionBar icons, and notification icons.
+To get started with icons, check out the [material icons style guide](https://material.io/guidelines/style/icons.html).
+If you are looking for actual icons to use, check out [materialdesignicons.com](https://materialdesignicons.com/) and [material.io icons](https://material.io/icons).

-Check out the [iconography guide](http://developer.android.com/design/style/iconography.html) for a detailed look.
+Check out the [iconography guide](http://developer.android.com/design/style/iconography.html) and [icon design guidelines](https://developer.android.com/guide/practices/ui_guidelines/icon_design.html) for a detailed look.
 In particular, work to understand the [design tips](http://developer.android.com/design/style/iconography.html#DesignTips) and follow the correct naming conventions for different icons.

 #### Flexible Design